 Rationale:

 Monitoring methods are largely dependent on the indicators and parameters chosen in the preceding step, as well as the ability of these indicators and parameters to address uncertainty regarding the level of risk and to signal changes that could lead to an adverse effect.
 The selection of monitoring methods should also take into account the level of sensitivity and specificity needed to detect changes in the indicators and parameters.

-The description of the monitoring methodology includes the means for sampling and observing indicators and parameters, and for the analysis of the resulting data.
+[The description of the monitoring methodology includes the means for sampling and observing indicators and parameters, and for the analysis of the resulting data.
 Appropriate methods for collecting monitoring data may include observations, descriptive studies and questionnaires addressed to those who are exposed to or are handling to the LMO.
 For ecological issues, or effects occurring outside of the receiving environment, additional knowledge and tools may be required to gather relevant data.

-The best available science should always be used for monitoring.
+should always be used for monitoring.
 In some cases, the harmonization of methods, data formats, and analytical approaches facilitates the comparison of results from monitoring in different environments.
 When the use of existing surveillance programs is to be considered, the monitoring plan should guide the choice and use of these programs.

 Points to consider: